A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 After sending an e-mail to a leader of Minnesota's Mdewakanton Dakota people, an

-our soliciting apology letters mission he asked our director to called Lyle Rustad, the
+our soliciting apology letters mission he asked my to called Lyle Rustad, the

 Executive Director of the